-Aleppo Pine Bonsai Tree care
+Aleppo Pine Bonsai Tree Care

 Site in full sun.
-All bonsai trees benefits from being shielded from strong winds.
+All bonsai trees benefit from being shielded from strong winds.
 Aleppo Pines grow throughout the southern Mediterranean, North Africa and the Near East.
 Due to this, they are not fully frost hardy and winter protection will be required.
 Greenhouses, conservatories and sunny porches work well.
 We personally grow them outdoors in summer and move them into a cold greenhouse as the frosts appear.

 Aleppo Pines will grow in a conservatory or sunny porch but not in a household setting.
 Conservatories and porches can get very hot in summer, so do move the tree outdoors when the temperatures rise.

 Again, think Mediterranean.
 Aim to keep the soil evenly moist, like a damp cloth feels.
 It never wants to completely dry out but it too much water can damage it, especially in winter.